Mc-Zen/zero/src/accessibility.typ

   "‰": "promillessa",
 )

-// Also needed by pluralize when we have exatctly one of something.
+// Also needed by pluralize when we have exactly one of something.
 #let finnish-singular-dict = (
   A: "ampeeri",
   au: "astronominen yksikkö",